Keloids on Ear Piercings: Everything You Need to Know

 Keloids from ear piercings are tough, bulky scars; experts offer tactics for prevention and treatment.

-Symptoms of Ear Keloids from Piercings
+Symptoms of Ear Keloids from Earrings or Piercings

 Keloids don’t always appear immediately after a piercing, which can make them difficult to identify early on.
 They tend to develop slowly over weeks or months and can sometimes be mistaken for other types of bumps or scar tissue.
 Recognizing the symptoms early is crucial in seeking effective treatment and preventing the keloid from growing larger.